The Pacifism of Jesus

 Biblical Forms of Punishment

 As Billy Graham says, “Man with all his modern inventions has not yet been able to solve man’s moral sin problem.”
-“The depravity of mankind is the most undeniable empirical fact, but intellectually most resisted” – Ravi Zacharias.
+“The depravity of mankind is the most undeniable empirical fact, but intellectually most resisted.”

-Even the self-confessed atheist and former president of American Psychology, Hobart Mowrer (January 23, 1907 – June 20, 1982), acknowledges that, by attributing human depravity as a disease, we profoundly absolve man of responsibility.
-People who are not accountable or accountable feel entitled, “entitled”, to continue on the sinful path of destruction.
+Even the self-confessed atheist and former president of American Psychology, Hobart Mowrer (January 23, 1907 – June 20, 1982), acknowledges that we profoundly absolve man of responsibility by attributing human depravity as a disease.
+People who are not held liable or accountable feel “entitled” to continue on the sinful path of destruction.

 Attitude Towards Prisoners